HOT OFFER! Save $30 per month for 6 months on selected nbn internet plans!...Use promo code MATE30 at checkout! Hurry, limited time only!

 Common causes of slow internet

 Several factors can contribute to slow internet speeds, although sometimes you may be experiencing an outage.
-Here are the most common causes of slow connection speeds::
+Here are the most common causes of slow connection speeds:

 First, the number of connected devices in your home can significantly impact your internet speed.
 When multiple smartphones, computers, tablets, and other Wi-Fi-connected devices share the same bandwidth, it can lead to congestion and slower speeds for each device.

 Second, outdated hardware and software can cause internet speed issues.
 Ensure that your computer drivers and router firmware are up to date to improve performance and resolve connection drops.
+If it’s time for a new router, you can purchase one with us, and we’ll deliver it to your door — ready to go from the box.

-Network congestion
+2. Network congestion

 Just like roads during rush hour, internet networks can get congested.
 If many people are using the same network at the same time, it can lead to slower speeds for everyone.
-This is especially noticeable during the internet ‘busy period’, which is typically between 7.00pm and 11.00pm daily.
+This is especially noticeable during the internet ‘busy period’, which is typically between 7:00 pm and 11:00 pm daily.
 During these hours, a greater number of users are online, streaming, gaming, and video calling, all of which can put a significant strain on network resources.

-Type of connection: The nbn effect
+3. Type of connection: The nbn effect

 The type of internet connection you have can also significantly impact your connection speed.
-For instance, if you’re using an older technology like ADSL2+, your upload and download speeds will be linked, so when you max out one, the other gets throttled and slows significantly.
+For instance, if you’re using older technology like ADSL2+, your upload and download speeds will be linked, so when you max out one, the other gets throttled and slows significantly.

-Distance from router
+4. Distance from router

 Your physical location within your own home or office can also significantly influence your internet speeds, particularly when considering your distance from the router.

-The distance between your device and the router can affect your internet speed.
+With this in mind, it’s important to consider your Wi-Fi setup.
 Walls and interference from other devices can weaken Wi-Fi signals, leading to slower speeds.
 To improve your wireless network coverage, consider using a Wi-Fi extender to eliminate dead zones and weak spots within your home.

-Network outages and line faults
+5. Network outages and line faults

 Network outages and line faults can cause significant disruptions to your internet connection.
 If there’s an issue with the infrastructure that delivers the internet to your home, it can lead to slow speeds or even a complete loss of connectivity.
-If you suspect that this might be the case, it’s a good idea to check with your internet service provider for any reported outages or known issues affecting your area.
+If you suspect this might be the case, you should check with your internet service provider for any reported outages or known issues affecting your area.

-Hardware and software issues
+6. Hardware and software issues

 Your hardware (like your router or modem) and software (like your operating system or applications) can also significantly impact your internet speed.
 Outdated hardware may not be able to handle higher internet speeds.
 Similarly, outdated or buggy software might not be optimised for your connection, leading to a slower internet experience.
-Therefore, it’s a good idea to regularly update your devices and software.
-Additionally, addressing internet speed issues by updating computer drivers and router firmware can improve performance and resolve connection drops.

-Device performance
+7. Device performance

-Your device’s performance can also be impacted by the number of applications or processes it’s running.
+The number of applications or processes simultaneously running on your device can also impact its performance.
 If your device is trying to do too many things at once, it might not have enough resources to load webpages or stream videos quickly.
+Unused applications running in the background could be using up bandwidth without you even realising it.
+Regularly checking for and closing unnecessary applications can help ensure your bandwidth is used efficiently.

 1. Conduct a speed test